tianzong-cheng/ugrad-course-notes/ECE4820J/main.typ

 }
 ```

+Peterson's idea only supports two processes and relies on busy waiting.

 === Mutual Exclusion at Hardware Level

 - Disabling interrupts
+  - Only available when there is only one CPU
 - Use atomic operations
   - Test and set lock `TSL`